Man charged with attempted murder in Williams Lake, B.C. stampede shooting

 "While police believe this to be a targeted shooting one innocent bystander was injured."

-One person was arrested Sunday.
-Police have not identified the suspect or the victims, nor have they provided details on injuries.
+Police have not identified the victims, nor have they provided details on injuries.

 "The investigation is a priority and is ongoing," Monday's statement continued.